DannyyDing/Bank-project/Goal 2/README.md

 <img src="https://github.com/DannyyDing/Bank-project/blob/main/imgs/SHAP_simple.png" width="800" alt="SHAP simple">
-Therefore, Shapley Value is the result of extracting S features from the feature space from which the feature to be observed is removed, and taking the average again on this extracted whole feature space.
+Therefore, Shapley Value is the result of extracting S features from the feature space from which the feature to be observed is removed, and taking the average again on this extracted feature space.

-We compared the TOP 5 variables that are important given by GAM and SHAP on 10 randomly-selected samples, and the matching ratio is `0.74`(see Importance comparison between GAM and SHAP.pdf, [see here](https://github.com/DannyyDing/Bank-project/blob/main/Goal%202/Importance%20comparison%20between%20GAM%20and%20SHAP.pdf)), which substantiated the feasibility of using SHAP to explain the machine learning models, and account for the importance of features.
+We compared the TOP 5 variables that are important given by GAM and SHAP on 10 randomly-selected samples, and the matching ratio is `0.74`(check ***Local Explanation*** on Importance comparison between GAM and SHAP.pdf, [see here](https://github.com/DannyyDing/Bank-project/blob/main/Goal%202/Importance%20comparison%20between%20GAM%20and%20SHAP.pdf)), which substantiated the feasibility of using SHAP to explain the machine learning models, and account for the importance of features.

+#### **2.4.3 SHAP for global explanation**
+We counted recourrence of each feature that show up as the TOP 5 important variables given by GAM and SHAP.
+The result turns out to be good, that the matching ratio reached `1.00` (check ***Global Explanation*** on Importance comparison between GAM and SHAP.pdf, [see here](https://github.com/DannyyDing/Bank-project/blob/main/Goal%202/Importance%20comparison%20between%20GAM%20and%20SHAP.pdf)), which indicates that SHAP would be competitively effective for global explanation.

 © Author Information